Roboy/RoboyVR/00_sphinx_documentation/documentation/StateVisualization/1_UsersManual.rst

 SteamVR
 -------

-For further information on how to set up the VR headset and controllers, see TODO .
+The hardware of the computer needs to support Virtual Reality applications, additionally SteamVR needs to be installed.
+For further information on how to set up the VR headset and controller, follow the instructions.

 UI Features
 -----------